-We show how ROST stock compares to 2,000+ US-based stocks, and to peers in the Retail Trade sector and Apparel/Footwear Retail industry.
+We show how ROST stock compares to 2,000+ US-based stocks, and to peers in the Retail Trade sector and Family Clothing Stores industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.